Casa de Osambela: History

 From then on, the Osambela family was forced to rent the different facilities of the house as commercial premises and houses from whose income the widow and children lived.
-In 1840, an appraisal of the property was made, which resulted in: Lower house: 28,620 pesos.
-Upper house: 41,364 pesos.
-Osambela's wife had to get rid of the property to pay off some debts and so, in 1854 the property passed into the hands of José de la Asunción Oquendo, who was a man of great figuration, which is why people began to call the house as the Casa de Oquendo, the name by which it is also known today.
+In 1840, an appraisal of the property was made, which valued the lower house at 28,620 pesos and the upper house at 41,364 pesos.
+Osambela's wife had to dispose of the property to pay off some debts and so, in 1854 the property passed into the hands of José de la Asunción Oquendo, who was a man of great renown; this led to the adoption of the name Casa de Oquendo, the name by which it is also known today.

 The Oquendos were Basques and there were viscounts and marquises among them.
 María Rebeca de Oquendo, daughter of Don José de la Asunción Oquendo, was its last owner and on her death in 1941 the house became the property of the Caja de Ahorros de Lima.
 It was declared a National Monument in 1963.
 During the government of Juan Velasco Alvarado it was the headquarters of the National Tourism Company of Peru, which at that time was the official agency for tourism in Peru.

 Through Law Decree No. 22677, published in the Official Gazette El Peruano on September 11, 1979, it became the site of the Centro Cultural Inca Garcilaso de la Vega where cultural institutions such as the Peruvian Institute of Hispanic Culture and the Hispanic-Peruvian Feminine Circle.

 It was restored between 1982 and 1985 respecting its original color, which was indigo blue.
 It is the venue for cultural events, such as the Lima Photography Biennial, and others related to the life of the city of Lima.
 It is currently the headquarters of the Peruvian Academy of Language and the regional office in Peru of the Organization of Ibero-American States for Education, Science and Culture.

-Facade
+Façade

-On the façade of the Casa de Osambela it is possible to identify up to three different types of balconies.
+On the façade of the Casa de Osambela it is possible to identify up to three different types of balcony.